Eweka01/Ansible-Baseline-FIM-and-CMDB-Lab-AWS-/tests/TESTING-GUIDE.md

-# Testing Guide - Ansible Baseline, FIM, and CMDB Lab
+# Testing Guide - Production Monitoring Lab

-This guide provides comprehensive information about testing the lab components, understanding test results, and troubleshooting test issues.
+This guide provides comprehensive information about testing your **production-grade monitoring lab** with Ansible Baseline, FIM, CMDB, and live monitoring via Prometheus + Grafana.

 ## 📋 Table of Contents